christianpfitzner/thi_nav_launch/README.md

 ```
 rosrun thi_nav_launch guard_node
 ```
+Use the following link to get an idea how movebase receives goals via c++: http://wiki.ros.org/navigation/Tutorials/SendingSimpleGoals.

 # Task 5:
 Be creative: For example, combine the planing from move base with the reactive controll of the robot.
 Therefore, guard the robot to all provided poses in the map, but then do a rotation on the spot with 360 degrees.
 You can acchieve this by publishing a direct command to the ```/robot0/cmd_vel``` topic.